vaeyias/expense_tracker/design/concepts/Authentication/Authentication.md

     actions
-        register (username: String, password: String): (user: User) requires username to not already exist
-            effects creates a new User with given username and password
+        register (username: String, password: String): (user: User) requires username (not case sensitive) to not already exist effects creates a new User with given username and password

         authenticate (username: String, password: String): (user: User)